racket/rhombus/shrubbery/0000-shrubbery.md

  - line- and indentation-sensitive, and
  - intended to constrain grouping but not reflect every detail of grouping.

-Defering complete grouping to another parser relieves a burden on reader-level notation.
+Deferring complete grouping to another parser relieves a burden on reader-level notation.
 At the same time, line- and indentation-sensitive rules constrain parsing to ensure that line breaks and indentation in the source are not misleading.